jrob4219/aws-cdk-examples/python/apigw-http-api-lambda-dynamodb-python-cdk/README.md

 AWS WAF provides an additional layer of protection by limiting requests from individual IP addresses, preventing a single malicious actor or misconfigured client from consuming all available capacity.

+**Lambda Reserved Concurrency:**
+- **Reserved Concurrent Executions**: 50

+Reserved concurrency limits the maximum number of concurrent executions for this Lambda function, preventing it from consuming all available account-level concurrency and impacting other functions in the same account and region.

 ### Monitoring Throttled Requests

 Monitor throttled requests in CloudWatch: